CAN I BUY THIS YEAST SPECIES ANYWHERE ELSE on the planet?

 Has this yeast been used for commercial beer production?

 Yes.
-This yeast has produced commercially available beers in North Carolina and we have 100% satisfaction from our brewery customers.
-See this page for details on where you can try them.
+This yeast has produced commercially available beers in the USA and we have 100% satisfaction from our brewery customers.
+See this page for details on where you can try them and what awards they have won.

 Can this yeast really make a sour beer without bacteria or other souring agents?